Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Introduction

 \subsection{Structure of the paper}

 In Section \ref{sec1}, we present some preliminaries on Lie groups, homogeneous spaces and invariant metrics.
 In Section \ref{sec2}, we recall the notions of a geodesic orbit manifold and of a naturally reductive manifold, as well as some fundamental properties of geodesic orbit manifolds.
-We also prove some new properties for $G\times K$-invariant g.o. metrics on compact Lie groups.
-In Section \ref{sec3}, we prove a key representation-theoretic property of regular subgroups (Lemma \ref{key}).
-We also introduce the notion of a weakly regular subgroup and give various examples.
-In Section \ref{secrodos}, we prove Theorem \ref{split} and a useful corollary (Corollary \ref{ulcorol}).
-Using the aforementioned corollary, in Section \ref{proofmain} we prove the first main result, Theorem \ref{mainequiv}.
-In Section \ref{sec4.5}, we prove Theorem \ref{consequence}.
-Finally, in Section \ref{sec8} we prove Theorem \ref{theoremlit}.
+We also establish properties of $G\times K$-geodesic orbit metrics on compact Lie groups.
+In Section \ref{sec3}, we discuss properties of regular subgroups.
+We prove a key representation-theoretic property (Lemma \ref{key}).
+We also prove Theorem \ref{split} and a useful corollary (Corollary \ref{ulcorol}).
+Using the aforementioned corollary, in Section \ref{sec4.5} we prove the main result, Theorem \ref{consequence}.
+In Section \ref{sec8}, we apply the main theorem to prove Corollary \ref{consequence1}, Theorem \ref{theoremlit1} and Corollary \ref{Emil}.
+Finally, in Section \ref{weaklyregular} we introduce the notion of a weakly regular subgroup and we prove Theorem \ref{extend}.\\

+{\bf Acknowledgement.} The author had useful discussions with Sigmundur Gudmundsson, Ramiro Lafuente, Emilio Lauret and Jorge Lauret during the \emph{virtual seminar on geometry with symmetries}.
+Those discussions contributed to the overall improvement of the exposition, including Remark \ref{remarkackn1} and Corollary \ref{Emil}.
+The author would also like to thank the anonymous referee for the improvement of the manuscript, including a simpler proof of Lemma 3.15.